BlastSlimey/shapezipelago/README.md

   - 256 blueprint shapes per second to send goal (not saved if reached earlier)
 - FEATURE:      Need some ideas for expanding upgrade requirements
 - FEATURE:      Buildings functionality randomization, like malfunctioning trap, but permanent
-- FEATURE:      Add music tracks to item pool
+- FEATURE:      Add music tracks to item pool (is that even possible?)
 - FEATURE:      producer with 100 "producable shape" items, options: no producer, yes producer, replace extractor
 - FEATURE:      Expand shapesanity to 4 layers (blacklist needed!!!)
 - FEATURE:      Option for progressive building variant unlocks